 Students who find it necessary to interrupt their graduate studies may apply for on-leave status.
 Leave is granted when a student is best advised for personal, health or other reasons to have time completely away from their academic responsibilities.
-Leave, not including parental leave or leave to pursue concurrent programs, is limited to one year for Master’s students and 2 years for Ph.D. students.
-A leave will normally begin on the first day of a term, for a period of four, eight, or twelve months.
+Leave, not including parental leave or leave to pursue concurrent programs, is limited to one year for Master’s students and two years for Ph.D. students.
+A leave will normally begin on the first day of a term, for a period of four, eight, or twelve months, and can not be taken after the program requirements have been completed.

 Students granted leave-of-absence or parental leave retain the full value of any University graduate fellowship or other award whose terms and conditions are established by Graduate and Postdoctoral Studies.
 Awards will be suspended at the onset of the leave and reinstated at the termination of the leave period, provided the student returns to full-time study at that time.
 Other awards will be paid according to the conditions established by the donor or granting agency.